yannCLopez/faleproxy/README.md

 - Fetches web content from any URL
 - Replaces all instances of "Yale" with "Fale" (case-insensitive)
 - Displays the modified content in an iframe
-- Shows original URL and page title in an info bar
+- Shows original URL and page title in an info bar!

 ## Installation